 - Upper back

-These are some of the most painful areas to get a tattoo done because they are either too bony or the skin is too thin or both in these areas:
+These are some of the most painful areas to get a tattoo done because they are either too bony or the skin is too thin or both.
+These areas include:

 - Hand, Fingers & Knuckles